-The impact case study template (‘Annex G in the Guidance on submissions) includes
+The impact case study template (‘Annex G in the Guidance on submissions) included

 additional, mandatory fields to collect contextual data.
-They will be entered separately and will not be routinely provided to panels.
-They will not cound towards the page limit of 5 pages.
+They were entered separately and were not routinely provided to panels.
+They did not count towards the page limit of 5 pages.

 Continued impact case studies (from the Panel criteria and working methods)

-292. As set out in the ‘Guidance on submissions’ (paragraphs 314 to 317), case studies continued from examples submitted in 2014 will be eligible for submission in REF 2021.
-All impact case studies submitted in REF 2021 must meet the same eligibility criteria, including the length of the window for underpinning research (1 January 2000 to 31 December 2020) and the assessment period (1 August 2013 to 31 July 2020) for the impact described.
-The main panels set out below their expectations in relation to receiving continued case studies in the assessment.
+292. As set out in the ‘Guidance on submissions’ (paragraphs 314 to 317), case studies continued from examples submitted in 2014 were eligible for submission in REF 2021.
+All impact case studies submitted in REF 2021 must have met the same eligibility criteria, including the length of the window for underpinning research (1 January 2000 to 31 December 2020) and the assessment period (1 August 2013 to 31 July 2020) for the impact described.
+The main panels set out their expectations in relation to receiving continued case studies in the assessment (below).

-293. The panels encourage submitting units to submit their strongest case studies irrespective of whether they are new examples or represent continuing impact from those submitted in REF 2014.
+293. The panels encouraged submitting units to submit their strongest case studies irrespective of whether they were new examples or represent continuing impact from those submitted in REF 2014.
 Main Panel A supplementary criteria – continued case studies

-294. Main Panel A will assess each case study on merit and wishes to receive information on how any continued case study relates to that submitted in REF 2014.
-Panel members will have access to the REF 2014 database and may refer to this to understand the context of the 2021 case study.
+294. Main Panel A assessed each case study on merit and wished to receive information on how any continued case study relates to that submitted in REF 2014.
+Panel members had access to the REF 2014 database and could refer to this to understand the context of the 2021 case study.

-295. Main Panels B, C and D. The sub-panels will assess each case study on merit and do not wish to receive information on how any continued case study relates to that submitted to REF 2014.
-If any such information is provided, the sub-panels will not take it into account during the assessment process.
+295. Main Panels B, C and D. The sub-panels assessed each case study on merit and did not wish to receive information on how any continued case study relates to that submitted to REF 2014.
+If any such information was provided, the sub-panels did not take it into account during the assessment process.

 Impact case studies that include confidential information

-Arrangements are in place to enable institutions to submit case studies that include confidential information, with the agreement of the relevant organisation(s).
+Arrangements were in place to enable institutions to submit case studies that include confidential information, with the agreement of the relevant organisation(s).
 Please see para.
 307 in the REF 2021 Guidance on Submissions.